voxel51/fiftyone/docs/source/integrations/milvus.rst

 Authentication
 --------------

-If you'd like, you can specify the user and password for connecting to a Milvus server.
-This can be done in a variety of ways, as well as the `uri`.
+If you are using a custom Milvus server, you can provide your credentials in a variety of ways.

 **Environment variables (recommended)**

-The recommended way to configure your Milvus credentials is to store them in the
+The recommended way to configure your Milvus credentials is to store them in the environment variables shown below, which are  automatically accessed by FiftyOne whenever a connection to Milvus is made.
-`FIFTYONE_BRAIN_SIMILARITY_MILVUS_USER`,
-`FIFTYONE_BRAIN_SIMILARITY_MILVUS_PASSWORD`, and
-`FIFTYONE_BRAIN_SIMILARITY_MILVUS_URI` environment variables.
-These are automatically accessed by FiftyOne whenever a connection to Milvus is made.

 .. code-block:: shell